keithschulze/BioInfoSummer-Workshop/automate/results.md

-# Make the results look pretty
+# Phase 4: Make the results look pretty
-Cell number for each channel are output as a different line in the table.
-It would be better if the number and proportion of cells expressing markers could be output as a single entry for each image.
+The number of cells for each channel are output as a different line in the table.
+It would be better if the number and proportion of cells expressing markers could be output as a single row in the table for each image.

 ![](../images/Cell_Number_and_Proportions_and_C1-Control_tif__33_3__.png "Cell Number and Proportions Table")